Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Structure of the solution: random averaging operators

 \subsection{The a priori bounds}

 We now state the local well-posedness result for (\ref{gauged}).
 Its proof will occupy the rest of this section and Sections \ref{prep2} and \ref{multiest}. \begin{prop} Recall the relevant constants defined in (\ref{defparam}), and that $\tau\ll 1$, $J=[-\tau,\tau]$.
-Then, ${\tau}^{-1}$-certainly, i.e. with probability $\geq 1-C_{\theta}e^{-{\tau}^{-\theta}}$, the following estimates hold for all $(N,L)\in\mathcal{K}$:
+Then, ${\tau}^{-1}$-certainly, i.e. with probability bigger than or equal to $1-C_{\theta}e^{-{\tau}^{-\theta}},$ the following estimates hold for all $(N,L)\in\mathcal{K}$:

 \end{prop}